How to Rock Your Teaching Interview and Get an Offer

 If you’ve interviewed in the last few years, you’ve likely answered a behavioral-based question.
 These questions often begin with “Tell us about a time when…” and give you the opportunity to answer in the concrete (what actions you took) and in the abstract (why your course of action exemplifies something about yourself or your teaching ability).

-Of course, you can’t possibly prepare for every behavioral-based question, but you can prepare for the major themes you’ll likely encounter.
+Of course, you can’t possibly prepare for every behavior-based question, but you can prepare for the major themes you’ll likely encounter.

 Be prepared for common questions that address: